Legacy System Modernization & Rescue

 Getting Started

 The first step is always understanding what you have.
-I offer a fixed-price legacy system assessment (typically 1 week) that maps your current architecture, identifies the highest-risk components, and proposes a migration sequence.
-You get a clear roadmap with cost estimates before committing to anything.
+The Legacy Health Check is a fixed-price, one-week assessment that maps your current architecture, identifies the highest-risk components, and proposes a migration sequence.
+You get a clear roadmap with cost estimates per module before committing to anything further.

-Based in Manchester, I work with UK businesses of all sizes.
-Whether your legacy system is a 15-year-old PHP monolith or a 5-year-old AngularJS app that's fallen behind, let's discuss a safe path forward.
+Based in Manchester, I work with UK businesses of all sizes — from Series A startups outgrowing their first stack to 20-year-old private companies with a codebase nobody fully owns.
+Whether your legacy system is a 15-year-old PHP monolith or a 5-year-old AngularJS app that's fallen behind, let's discuss a safe, incremental path forward.